Air Fryer Recipe

 - Preheat your oven to 180°C (350°F).

-- Place the salmon fillets on a baking sheet and bake for 15 minutes, or until fully cooked.
-Allow them to cool, then flake into small pieces.
+- Put the salmon fillets on a baking sheet and bake for 15 minutes, or until cooked through.
+Leave them to cool, then flake into small pieces.

-- In a large bowl, mix the flaked salmon, mashed potatoes, spring onions, capers, dill, lemon juice, salt, and pepper.
-Stir until well combined.
+- In a large bowl, combine the flaked salmon, mashed potatoes, spring onions, capers, dill, lemon juice, salt, and pepper.
+Stir until everything is evenly mixed.

-- Use your hands to form the mixture into small balls or bites, about the size of a golf ball.
-Dip each bite into the beaten egg, then coat with breadcrumbs.
+- Using your hands, shape the mixture into small balls or bites, roughly the size of a golf ball.
+Dip each one into the beaten egg, then cover with breadcrumbs.

 - Lightly spray the air fryer basket with olive oil.
-Place the fishcake bites in the basket in a single layer, making sure they do not touch.
-Lightly spray the tops with more olive oil.
+Arrange the fishcake bites in the basket in a single layer, making sure they are not touching.
+Lightly spray the tops with a little more olive oil.

-- Air fry for about 10 minutes, flipping halfway through, until golden brown and crispy.
+- Air fry for about 10 minutes, turning halfway through, until golden brown and crisp.

-- Serve with a side of tartar sauce or a fresh green salad.
+- Serve with tartar sauce on the side or a fresh green salad.

 Why this works in an air fryer